Dimitrios-Katsanis-luthier/LUQER/README.md

 # MAGTUNE
-firmware and mapper for MagTune device
+firmware, mapper and manual for MagTune device